-In a foster home, you will live with a temporary family who will take care of you.
-You will have a foster mom or a foster dad or both.
-You may have foster brothers and sisters.
-You might also live in a foster home that is considered Therapeutic Foster Care (TFC).
-TFC foster parents are specially trained to help youth who are dealing with emotional and behavioral issues.
+In a resource home, you will live with a temporary family who will take care of you.
+You will have a resource parent or resource parents.
+You may have resource brothers and sisters.
+You might also live in a resource home that is considered Therapeutic Foster Care (TFC).
+TFC resource parents are specially trained to help youth who are dealing with emotional and behavioral challenges.

 If you have a relative you have a right to live with them if they meet safety standards.
 You also have the right to live with other people you know and trust like a godparent, a good friend's parent, or a coach (sometimes called "fictive kin") who are willing and able to take care of you, if appropriate.
 This is called a Provisional Foster Home.

-Tell your FSW caseworker if you know of any relatives or fictive kin who might serve as your Provisional Foster Family.
-As mentioned above, relative and fictive kin have to meet certain safety standards before DCFS can make them a Provisional Foster Home.
-Once those safety standards are met, then the good news is Provisional Foster Homes can be opened more quickly than non-provisional foster homes.
-Sometimes Provisional Foster Homes can be opened as quickly as a couple of days.
+Tell your caseworker if you know of any relatives or fictive kin who might serve as your Provisional Resource Family.
+As mentioned above, relative and fictive kin have to meet certain safety standards before DCFS can make them a Provisional Resource Home.
+Once those safety standards are met, then the good news is Provisional Resource Homes can be opened more quickly than non-provisional resource homes.
+Sometimes Provisional Resource Homes can be opened as quickly as a couple of days.

-When you first come into care, you might stay at an Emergency Shelter if there are not any available foster homes or appropriate relatives or fictive kin.
+When you first come into care, you might stay at an Emergency Shelter if there are not any available resource homes or appropriate relatives or fictive kin.
 Emergency Shelters care for youth on a short-term basis.
-You might also live in a Residential Facility, sometimes called a Group Home.
-This is a home or facility where a number of unrelated youth live with house parents (check the glossary) or staff who will care for you.
+You might also live in a Qualified Residential Treatment Program (QRTP), sometimes called a Group Home.
+This is a home or facility where a number of unrelated youth live with staff who will care for you.
+QRTPs are designed to meet emotional and behavioral needs by providing trauma informed treatment identified for you through a specific assessment.
 If you have emotional and behavioral difficulties, you may be placed in a Residential Treatment Facility where specially trained staff can help meet your needs.